-This herbed tomato bread uses no yeast and is vegan.
-It’s ready in 45 minutes and smells absolutely delicious, just like a tomato-based pizza (be still my beating heart).
+This herbed tomato bread is a super easy no yeast quick bread and is also easily made vegan.
+It’s ready in 45 minutes and smells just like a tomato-based pizza!

 The crust has the perfect amount of chew, and the tomato and